CeciliaSwe/portfolio-1st/README.md

 Website for dog leadership courses providing information, inspiration and a booking page.

 This Website was created for the purpose of completing the Portfolio 1 project for the Code Institute's Full Stack Developer course and is entirely fictional.
 The project covers HTML and CSS with a user centric approach in mind.
 A full list of technologies used can be found in the technologies section of this document.
+Note that GitHub as of March 2021 automatically creates a Table of Contents for the README file.

 The live website can be found [here](https://ceciliaswe.github.io/portfolio-1st/index.html)

 ## Playful Paws Responsive Website